odlicno/web_scraping_bs4/README.md

 #### A Step by Step Guide to Web Scraping with Beautiful Soup

-By toor Wed Nov 8
+By odlinco Wednesday Nov 8 2023